DUCK: Distance-based Unlearning via Centroid Kinematics: Supplementary Material

-In Table \ref{tab:abl_supp}, we present a parallel investigation conducted in the CR scenario, mirroring the analysis provided in Table \ref{tab:ablation} for the HR scenario.
-We conducted an ablation study on CIFAR100 and TinyImagenet, selectively deactivating either $\mathcal{L}_{\text{RET}}$ or $\mathcal{L}_{\text{FGT}}$ while keeping the remaining hyperparameters constant.
-In the first row of the table, the results of the Original model are presented.
-When $\mathcal{L}_{\text{RET}}$ is absent, there is a reduction in test accuracy performance in both CIFAR100 and TinyImagenet, although smaller in comparison to the HR scenario.
-On the other hand, setting $\mathcal{L}{\text{FGT}}$ to 0 implies the unlearning strategy reduces to tuning the original model on the retain-set using a stopping mechanism based on the accuracy of the forget-set.
-As expected, the performance observed for this setting is close to the model unlearned using DUCK, albeit at the cost of almost doubling the training time.
+All the experiments in the paper have been conducted using a workstation equipped with an Intel Xeon W-225 CPU @ 4.10GHz, 256Gb of RAM, and two NVIDIA RTX A6000 with 48Gb of memory (the experiments have been conducted using a single GPU and multi-gpu scenarios have been avoided).

-\section{Additional Time Analysis}
+\subsection{Additional Time Analysis}

 In Figure \ref{fig:time_supp} we report the test accuracy and AUS score as a function of the unlearning time in the HR scenario for CIFAR100 and TinyImagenet dataset.
-The results reported confirm once more how DUCK outperforms all other state-of-the-art methods and is at the same time comparable in terms of accuracy or AUS performance but much faster than Finetuning.
+The results reported confirm once more how DUCK outperforms all other state-of-the-art methods and is faster and more accurate in terms of AUS than Finetuning.